 Tip 3: Make sure the lashes are absolutely clean

-The surface condition of the mating parts has an enormous influence on the success of a bond.
-The surfaces need to be clean.
+The surface condition of the natural lash and lash extension has an enormous influence on the success of a bond.
+The surfaces need to be clean and dry.
 This is very important in achieving strong, long-lasting bonds and all mascara residue must be removed.

 Tip 4: Check the PH value of a surface